FurryCoders/falocalrepo-server/README.md

 The _Field_ menu allows to insert a specific search field using a simple dropdown menu.

-The _-_ button clears the search input field.

-The _Sort By_ and _Order_ menus change the sorting field and order of the search results.
+The _Sort_ and adjacent order menus change the sorting field and order of the search results.
 Submissions and journals default to descending ID, while users default to ascending username.

-The _View_ menu is only visible for submissions and allows changing between the (default) grid view to the list view used for journals and users.
-Submission thumbnails are visualised in both cases.
-The view setting is overridden and set to grid when the window width goes below a certain margin.
+The _View_ menu allows changing between the (default) grid view to a list (table) view

-_Note_: the view menu is not available available on all mobile devices when viewed in portrait orientation.

 The _Search_ button submits the search request using the current query and sorting settings.